leodeslf/leaf/summs/ui/visual_elements_of_ui_design.md

 **Imagery as navigation**: They are icons, symbols and links to some other content or functionality.

-**Imagery as mood**: They contribute to the look and feel, can be a part of the content or the navigation.
+**Imagery as mood**: They contribute to the look and feel, and can be a part of the content or the navigation.

 ## Typography

-Type is language made physical, is fast, is accurate and clear meaning, is economical, and can represent what cannot be depicted.
+Type is language made physical, is fast, is accurate, and has a clear meaning, is economical, and can represent what cannot be depicted.

 **Type as content**: Typographic material, articles, blogs, books, etc.